JoannaPatyk/hydrocrab-app/README.md

-# Hydrocrab 💧
+# Hydrodrop 💧

-**Hydrocrab** is a simple application that allows users to track the amount of water they drink throughout the day.
+**Hydrodrop** is a simple application that allows users to track the amount of water they drink throughout the day.

 After starting the app, you will see the main window with glasses of water.
 In the future, the user will be able to click on individual glasses to record the amount of water drunk, which will fill up a large glass.
 This is a feature that I plan to add in the future.